Are Gutters Really Necessary?

 Though gutters are usually required or highly encouraged, there are some situations in which gutters are optional.
 We’ve listed them below.

-- Climate: A dry, arid climate means less rainwater and puddling.
-Therefore, homes in regions with a drier climate do not require gutters as much as homes in wetter climates.
+A dry, arid climate means less rainwater and puddling.
+Therefore, homes in regions with a drier climate may not require gutters.

 Gutter Problems and Solutions

-Though gutters help you prevent significant homeowner headaches and problems, they can also create a few problems.
-However, these can easily be avoided and addressed.
+Though gutters help prevent water damage, they can also create a few problems.
 Read over the most common gutter problems and their solutions below.

-- Ice dams: Many people believe gutters cause ice dams, but this is actually because of your roof and attic.
-When the snow melts and gets into the eaves of a sloped roof, it can freeze there.
-This results in an ice dam, or a buildup of ice.
-Because gutters are next to your eaves, it appears that your gutters are causing the ice dam.
+- Ice dams: When the snow melts and gets into the eaves of a sloped roof, it can freeze there.
+This results in an ice dam, which is a buildup of ice.
+Because gutters are next to your eaves, it appears that your gutters are causing the ice dam, yet this is often not the case.
 Like clogs, routine maintenance of your attic’s ventilation and insulation helps you avoid this issue.
 Gutter guards with heating elements can also help you combat ice dams.

 How To Improve Gutters